 IN THE FREEZER: Cooked shrimp can be stored in the freezer for up to three months and reheated from frozen.

-Shrimp cooking times depends on the size of the shrimp and how many you have in the pan.
+Shrimp cooking times depend on the size of the shrimp and how many you have in the pan.
 They should be cooked until the flesh is completely pink and opaque.
 Pan-fried fresh shrimp usually take between three and seven minutes to cook.

 It’s easy to overcook the shrimp, and this will make them rubbery.
 Cooked shrimp will very quickly turn from a dull gray color to a vibrant pink and white.
 As soon as this happens, remove them from the pan.

 Yes, you can use frozen shrimp.
 Just thaw the shrimp and add it to your recipe.